isc-projects/kea/doc/sphinx/arm/install.rst

 ``--install`` switch.
 This will run ``autoconf``, ``aclocal``, ``libtoolize``, ``autoheader``, ``automake``, and related commands.

 Write access to the Kea repository is only granted to ISC staff.
-If you are a developer planning to contribute to Kea, please check our `Contributor's
+Developers planning to contribute to Kea, should check our `Contributor's
 Guide <https://gitlab.isc.org/isc-projects/kea/blob/master/contributors-guide.md>`__.
 The `Kea Developer's
-Guide <https://jenkins.isc.org/job/Kea_doc/doxygen/>`__ contains more information about the process, as well as describes the requirements for contributed code to be accepted by ISC.
+Guide <https://jenkins.isc.org/job/Kea_doc/doxygen/>`__ contains more information about the process, and describes the requirements for contributed code to be accepted by ISC.

 .. _configure: